Longwinter93/DataEngineeringProjects/DataEngineeringProject4/README.md

 Then, data is written to Kafka Topic.
 Finally, all steps are recorded and this information is inserted in tables in an Apache Cassandra database.
 This workflow is represented as a DAG (a Directed Acyclic Graph) as well as is triggered by Apache Airflow.
 These steps are written by Python scripts that are located in a [dags folder](https://github.com/Longwinter93/DataEngineeringProjects/tree/main/DataEngineeringProject4/dags).
 _picture of it_
 <br /> To run this DAG, it is necessary to open Airflow Webserver that is the User Interface of Airflow and run this DAG.
+_picture of it_
+<br />Spark reads data from Apache Kafka and saves it as a DataFrame that is a distributed collection of data grouped into named columns.
+These PySpark scripts are located in a [PySparkScriptsAndBashScript folder](https://github.com/Longwinter93/DataEngineeringProjects/tree/main/DataEngineeringProject4/PySparkScriptsAndBashScript).
+<br />To run this step, it is mandatory to run a bash script in a Spark container by using these bash commands in terminal:
+1. ```docker ps``` __to show all running containers and find a spark container__
+2. ```docker exec -it nameofsparkcontainer /bin/bash``` __to get a bash shell in the container__.
+3. ```bash BashScriptForRunningPySparkScripts.sh ``` __to run this script to update pip, install packages with respect to configuration file, then run PySparkScripts __.
+<br /> After a few transformations, a DataFrame is loaded to tables in Apache Cassandra.
+<br /> This step is also recoreded in a table in Apache Cassandra.

 Adding a new Data Engineering Project ;)